gitmehedi/kubernetes/kubernetes/README.md

    *

    ### Control Plane Failure
+   If a control panel components fail then look through the manifest file in kubernetes directory or service file.
-   Follow the series of steps in Control Panel components
+   And fix those file.
+Follow the series of steps in Control Panel components.

    ##### Check Node Status
    ```